vmx17/Kinematics6DoF/README.md

 <br>
 'R' refers to a joint where the central axis of the preceding link and the axis of rotation coincide, while 'T' refers to a joint where the central axis of the preceding link and the axis of rotation are orthogonal.
 From the base to the tip of the robot, these 'R' and 'T' joints are connected in sequence and denoted by combinations such as "RTTRTR".

-Of course, you can define another type in the code.
+Of course, you can add another type in the code but I'm not resposible for it.

 ## Coordinate system representation